WordPress/gutenberg/docs/contributors/code/native-mobile.md

 Intertwined with the web codepaths, the Gutenberg repo also includes the [React Native](https://facebook.github.io/react-native/) based mobile tree.

+## Mind the mobile

+Our tooling isn't as good yet as we'd like to and it's hard to have a good awareness of those native mobile files.
+That means that contributors need to manually pay attention to update the native mobile files during code refactorings.
+For example, renaming a function or a prop should also be performed in the native modules too, otherwise, the mobile client will break.
+We have added some mobile specific CI tests as safeguards in place in PRs, but we're still far from done.
+Please bear with us and thank you in advance. ❤️🙇‍

 ## Running Gutenberg Mobile on Android and iOS

 For instructions on how to run the **Gutenberg Mobile Demo App** on Android or iOS, see [Getting Started for the React Native based Mobile Gutenberg](/docs/contributors/code/getting-started-native-mobile.md)